[ 10017 Colvin Run Road ] [ Great Falls, Virginia 22066 ] [ 703-759-2771 ]

 The path from the parking lot leads you across the porch of the General Store.
 This late 19th century building once stood across Colvin Run Road from the mill.
 Storekeeper Mark Cockrill stocked general merchandise for the farming community of Colvin Run and for patrons of the mill.

-store is the barn and blacksmith shop built in 1970 during the
+the general store is the barn and blacksmith shop built in 1970 during

-restoration of the mill.
-Inside the barn is a scale model of Colvin Run
+the restoration of the mill.
+Inside the barn is a scale model of Colvin

-Mill, faithfully reproduced to 1/24 scale by a dedicated volunteer.
-Barn
+Run Mill, faithfully reproduced to 1/24 scale by a dedicated volunteer.

-exhibits include the tools of farmers and tradespeople who lived in the
+Barn exhibits include the tools of farmers and tradespeople who lived in

-area at the turn of the century.
-Children especially love the hands-on
+the area at the turn of the century.
+Children especially love the

-history trunk with reproductions of items used at home, school and
+hands-on history trunk with reproductions of items used at home, school

 Down the gravel path is the c.
 1809 miller's house, home to the families who ran the mill.
 In 1883, Addison Millard moved his family here when he bought the old mill.
 Addison, his wife Emma, and some of their 20 children lived here.
 When Addison died, the family stayed and operated the mill until 1934.
 Take a few minutes to sit and enjoy the gardens on the east side of the house.